Ogwen123/cargo-ptest/README.md

 would run `cargo test --tests --no-fail-fast -- --color=always` and the --no-color argument would be consumed by ptest.

 --no-capture get filtered out of the arguments as it interferes with parsing the command output as it provided unpredictable output.

+## TODO
+ - [ ] RawTestGroup needs logic specifically for Doc-tests which can have multiple running x test blocks per Running Doc-tests block